 Can Excess Sebum Cause Hair Loss After Hair Transplant?

 Excess sebum can affect normal hair roots and cause them to fall.
 However, the transplanted hair is immune to the effects of the DHT hormone.
-So, you don’t have to worry about hair loss due to excess sebum production.
+So, you don’t have to worry about permanent hair loss due to excess sebum production.
 You just need to make sure that you’re taking good care of your hair by keeping it clean.

 If you have an oily scalp, you don’t have to feel bad about it.
 Your hair will require some extra care, but it’s the same with people who have very dry hair.
 Make sure that you avoid the habits mentioned above that can make your hair greasy and use the right hair care products.